Adolescence Education (MSEd)

 EDAD 573 (50 hrs. field experience)1EDAD 594

-Note: If Middle Childhood extension is wanted then EMC 552 and EMC 553 can be taken in the summer or added when offered in the Spring and Fall.
-The classes can be taken after the Student Teaching experience.
+Note: If Middle Childhood extension is wanted then EMC 552 and EMC 553 can be taken in the Spring and Fall.
+The classes can be taken after the Student Teaching experience as well.
+Keep in mind that graduates students are required to be enrolled in at least 4.5 credits to be eligible for financial aid.

 1